github/training-kit/foundations/index-extras.md

 * Describe the distinction of one-file-at-a-time on Web Flow
 * Editing files and small changes on the web
 * Changing paths, filenames, content
-* Introducing new files or sub-foldered content
+* Introducing new files or subdirectory content
 * Removing unwanted files permanently